 SIP trunking (or SIP trunks for short) is a public IP telephony service that’s based on ‘session initiated protocol lines’.

 SIP is delivered over data lines that are used for internet and Wide Area Network (WAN) connections – which you’ve more than likely already got.
 By merging voice as another application on these data lines, the existing analogue or ISDN lines are no longer needed.
 SIP “lines” are automatically created and removed as required.

 So which one is right for your business?

 Hosted PBX/Phone System

-Business locations that do not require highly advanced contact centre functionality are best place to move to a fully hosted PBX/Phone System solution, more information here.
+Business locations that do not require highly advanced contact centre functionality are the best place to move to a fully hosted PBX/Phone System solution, more information here.

 SIP with Modern PBX

 Business locations that have very specific, highly advanced contact centre functions, agent level reporting, integrations with various business systems etc. are better suited for an on-premise solution with hardware, software and SIP trunk to connect to the global voice network.

 ISDN is being switched off, yes.
 And while it has been an extremely important technology for a long time, the new generation of digital IP and cloud-based technologies allow for more flexible, sophisticated and affordable solutions that will continue to evolve and improve long after the copper network is decommissioned.

 If you’re concerned about preparing for the 2022 switch-off date, and / or are interested in exploring the range of digital telephony options, our expert team of IT&T engineers are available to help build the right plan for your organisation.